wdpypere/documentation/docs/CAF/Process.md

             By default, commands modify the state and thus `keeps_state` is false.

+        - `sensitive`

+            A boolean specifying whether the arguments contain sensitive information (like passwords).
+If `sensitive` is true, the commandline will not be reported (by default when `log` option is used, the commandline is reported with verbose level).

+            This does not cover command output.
+If the output (stdout and/or stderr) contains sensitve information, make sure to handle it yourself via `stdout` and/or `stderr` options (or by using the `output` method).

         These options will only be used by the execute method.

 - \_LC\_Process